Are you a writer or blogger? Email email@example.com to share your content with over 200,000 FabWoman readers

-Agbani Darego was the first African to the Miss World in 2001.
-She has since Had a long and illustrious modeling career all over the world.
+Agbani Darego was the first African to the Miss World in 2001 as she became the first African and black woman to win the title.
+She has since had a long and illustrious modeling career all over the world.
 In 2010 she launched a style and fashion reality show Stylogenic on Nigerian television, and three years later announced her denim range, AD by Agbani Darego, which includes jeans, dresses, sunglasses, and bags.

 5. Folorunsho Alakija

 Mrs. Alajika is a businesswoman and one of the richest African women and also one of the richest black women in the world.
 As of 2015, she is listed as the second most powerful woman in Africa and the 87th most powerful woman in the world by Forbes.
 She has a foundation called the Rose of Sharon Foundation that helps widows and orphans by empowering them through scholarships and business grants.

 Chimamanda Adichie is an author of short stories and poems, her book Half of A Yellow sun was made into a movie.
 She has been invited to give talks and lectures all over the world including TEDx talks Parts of Adichie’s TED talk were sampled in Beyonce’s song “Flawless” in December 2013.
 She is a strong advocate of feminism.
 She also received the 2019 Everett M. Rogers Award.
 She was honored for reframing the discourse on race, gender & identity.